Biz2credit

 Biz2Credit is an online financing platform for small businesses.
 The company provides direct funding to small businesses across the United States.
 The company is known for its financing products, educational resources for business such as the BizAnalyzer, and research that it publishes periodically, including the Small Business Lending Index, and its subsidiary SaaS business lending platform Biz2X.

-The company uses big data analytics, engineering, and predictive modeling to help optimize cash flow for small businesses.

 History

 Biz2Credit was founded in 2007 by Ramit Arora and Rohit Arora as an online financial platform in the alternative lending industry.
 While the company began initially as a provider of Marketplace lending for businesses, in 2013 the company changed its approach and to offer financing directly to its clients.

 The company's investors include Nexus Venture Partners and Tata Capital.
 In 2014, the company received a $250 million commitment from direct lending investment to expand its small business financing facility.

 In 2019 Biz2Credit secured $50 million in Series B funding.

-The company launched its global SaaS (software-as-a-service) platform – Biz2X in 2019.
-Biz2Credit changed in the same year.
+The company launched its SaaS (software-as-a-service) lending platform, Biz2X, in 2019, and rebranded it in 2020.

 Biz2Credit launched the CPA portal in partnership with CPA.com.
 The platforms also launched PPP Loan Forgiveness Tool in July 2020.

 In response to the COVID-19 pandemic, the company launched an online forum virtual event series with members of Congress in 2020.
 The company also launched pppforgivenesstool.com to help small business owners secure loan forgiveness on their PPP Loans and ensure they could maintain adequate cash flow.

 In December 2020, Biz2Credit announced taking pre-applications for the new round of the PPP.

-As of July 2022, the company has facilitated more than $8 billion in loans and financings to small business owners.
-Biz2Credit is a primary participant in the OCC Project REACh initiative to help small businesses secure access to capital.
-The company is a member Innovative Lending Platform Association (ILPA), a trade organization representing online lending and service companies that serve small businesses.

 Services

 Biz2Credit offers online business financing services through three financial products: term loans, working capital financing, and commercial real estate loans.
 Financing rates are based on the borrower's financial metrics and their online financing applications completed on Biz2Credit.com.
 The company does not offer other banking services beyond loans and financing.

-Biz2Credit also provides small businesses with software tools that can be used to help their companies improve financial performance, such as the BizAnalyzer Virtual CFO platform they have developed.